yzhphy/NeatIBP/README.md

 ```
 git clone https://github.com/yzhphy/NeatIBP.git
 ```
+Be advised, NeatIBP currently support only Mathematica 12.0 and up.
+If you are using some old version of Mathematica, please update to the new version.

 Then, if you do not have **Singular** installed on your computer, please install this dependency from its [home page](https://www.singular.uni-kl.de/).

 If you do not have **SpaSM** installed on your computer, you need to install this dependency.
 At first, you should check that if your system has the dependency package **libtool** installed.
 If not, one can run: (debian-based system, for example)